-Item Length: 1 NAACCR Item #: 3889 NAACCR Alternate Name: Methylation of O6-Methylguanine-Methyltransferase (MGMT) AJCC 8th Edition Chapter(s): Chapter 72, Brain and Spinal Cord
+NAACCR Alternate Name: Methylation of O6-Methylguanine-Methyltransferase (MGMT)

 O6-Methylguanine-Methyltransferase (MGMT) is an enzyme in cells that repairs DNA.
 Methylation of the MGMT gene reduces production of the MGMT enzyme and the ability of tumor cells to repair damage caused by chemotherapy.
 Methylation of MGMT is a prognostic and predictive factor for high grade gliomas.